 When you apply to study here, you may need to prove your knowledge of the English language.
-This helps us to make sure you'll do well on your course.
+This helps us to make sure you'll cope with your course.
 We'll let you know more about this during the application process.

-If you are aiming to study below undergraduate level - for example by following a pre-sessional course prior to undergraduate or postgraduate study, you must take a Secure English Language Test (SELT).
+If you are following a pre-sessional course prior to postgraduate study, you must provide evidence of your English level through a Secure English Language Test (SELT).
 This test must be taken in an approved test centre.
 If you are in any doubt as to whether your English level is at B2, we strongly advise you to take a SELT (most commonly IELTS for UKVI - Academic).

 You may find it helpful to take the free online IELTS course offered by the British Council.
 It will help you to prepare for an English language test and applying to a UK university.